-P2P lenders like Peerform have been so successful in recent years because they have made it easier for almost any borrower to responsibly refinance their current debt and avoid the bank for new financing too.
+P2P lenders like Peerform have been so successful in recent years because they have made loan consolidation easier.
+Borrowers can more easily responsibly refinance their current debt and avoid the bank for new financing too.

 With Peerform, you can borrow from $4,000 up to $25,000 per loan.

 Avant caters to borrowers with a credit score between 600 and 700.
 Interest rates start at 9.95% APR for a 24-month loan.
 All loans have a fixed interest rate.

-Like a few other P2P lenders, Avant looks beyond your credit score at your educational and professional background to get the lowest interest rate possible.
+Like a few other lenders, Avant looks beyond your credit score at your educational and professional background to get the lowest interest rate possible.

 You can borrow from Avant for debt consolidation, home improvement, and unexpected emergencies.

 16. Discover Personal Loans

-With Discover Personal Loans, you will pay zero fees and can receive a same-day lending decision.
+With Discover Personal Loans, you will pay zero fees (as long as you pay on time) and can receive a same-day lending decision.
 Discover offers loan terms from 36 months to 84 months, and interest rates start at 6.99% APR.

-If you experience “lender’s remorse,” Discover will let you return the entire borrowed principal penalty-free within the first 30 days.
+Bonus: If you experience “lender’s remorse,” Discover will let you return the entire borrowed principal penalty-free within the first 30 days.
+You won’t find very many lenders with that generous benefit.

 You can use Discover’s personal loans to consolidate debt or pay for large expenses including your wedding or medical bills.
-In case you didn’t know, the main reason most people apply for a personal loan is to pay for medical expenses.
+One of the most common reasons people apply for a personal loan is to pay for medical expenses.

-PersonalLoans.com is not a lender, but a personal loan search engine that helps you find loans as small as $500.
-You can also specify your loan term to be as short as six months or up to six years.
+PersonalLoans.com is not a lender, but is a personal loan search engine.
+This search engine can help you find loans as small as $1,000.
+You can also specify your loan term to be as short as 90 days or up to six years.